This article will help you read and understand your pathology report for mucinous carcinoma of the ovary.

-Why is this important?
-The pattern of invasion is important because infiltrative growth is associated with worse prognosis when compared to expansile growth.
+The pattern of invasion is important because infiltrative growth is associated with a worse prognosis when compared to expansile growth.

 There are two types of mucinous carcinoma and the type depends on the kinds of cells seen in the mucinous epithelium when the tumour is examined under the microscope.

-Why is this important?
-There is no difference in prognosis between these two types.
+There is no difference in prognosis between these two histologic types.

 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.